 Pursuant to the terms of the license agreements with certain of our licensors, the licensors may have the right to control enforcement of our licensed patents or defense of any claims asserting the invalidity or unenforceability of these patents.
 For example, under our license agreement with MyoKardia, MyoKardia has the first right to enforce the licensed patents in our licensed territory, subject to certain exceptions.
 MyoKardia also maintains the right to enforce such licensed patents in all other territories.
-Under our license agreement with Tarsus, we have the first right to enforce the licensed patents in our licensed field and territory.
-However, Tarsus maintains the sole right to enforce such licensed patents in all other territories, or if we do not elect to enforce the licensed patents against an infringement action within a specified timeframe of our notifying Tarsus or being notified by Tarsus of the infringement in our licensed territory.
+Under our license agreement with Tarsus, we have the first right to enforce the licensed patents in our licensed patents against an infringement action within a specified timeframe of our notifying Tarsus or being notified by Tarsus of the infringement in our licensed territory.
 Each of our other license agreements contains similar provisions allocating rights to control the enforcement and defense of the licensed intellectual property.